Cozumel: Common Questions

 As of 2020, each of these tickets is approximately $10.00USD/$200MXN.

 Alternatively, you can opt for a private taxi or group van shuttle to make the drive from Cancun International Airport (CUN) to Playa del Carmen, and then take the ferry.
-This is a bit faster, but more expensive, but if you are a pair or small group, it may be worth it.
+This is a bit faster, but more expensive, but if you are a pair or small group, or don’t want to risk being in crowds, it’s well worth it.

-There are currently two ferry services from Playa del Carmen, and typically operate 7 days a week, on every hour, from around 7am – about 10pm.
-See Ultramar for reliable sample of current times and fares).
-For more info, please contact us!
+There are currently two ferry services from Playa del Carmen, and they typically operate 7 days a week, on every hour, from around 7am – about 10pm.
+See the WinJet and Ultramar Ferries’ Facebook pages for the most up-to-date information on current times and fares. (see links below)

-PLEASE NOTE: (As of December 2020) Due to Covid-19, the two ferry services are still alternating days, and have more limited scheduled crossings.
-The most up-to-date information for these days and schedules are found on each of the Ferry companies’ facebook pages, linked here:
+PLEASE NOTE: (As of February 2021) Due to Covid-19, the two ferry services are still alternating days, and have more limited scheduled crossings. !TIP: The most up-to-date information for these days and schedules are found on each of the Ferry companies’ Facebook pages, linked here:

 Cozumel’s Climate Averages